TECHNOLOGY FILE

 Visual Identity

-• Color palette: Nexus surveillance blue (#0066CC) for the firmware layer; warm amber (#D4A76A) for the unguarded default-open self; a frosted half-opacity gradient between them where curation happens
+• Color palette: surveillance blue (#0066CC) for the firmware layer; warm amber (#D4A76A) for the unguarded default-open self; a frosted half-opacity gradient between them where curation happens

 • Compositional mood: Two figures passing, one rendered crisp-and-partial (revealed exactly enough), the other rendered total-and-soft (default-open, keepable, everything)